Lately, I’ve been nostalgically contemplating two classic books. The first is a children’s story I used to read to my kidlets when they were little.

 What can I do for myself, right now, today, next week, next month, next year?

-Some days, juggling symptoms of Inoperable Coronary Microvascular Disease, I may not be physically capable of much at all, but other days I can move mountains (metaphorically, of course).
+Some days, juggling symptoms of Inoperable Coronary Microvascular Disease, I may not be physically capable of much at all, but other days, I feel like I can move mountains (metaphorically, of course).

 What can I do pro-actively so that I stop viewing myself as the “poor me-ain’t it awful-cranky victim” that is such a seductive place to park when I’m feeling ill and sorry for myself?

-As Judith Viorst tells it, little Alexander’s woes seemed catastrophic to him, albeit minor compared to the kind of things that adults would consider horrible:
+In Judith Viorst’s story, little Alexander’s woes seemed catastrophic to him, albeit minor compared to the kind of things that adults would consider horrible:

 “Alexander knew it was going to be a terrible day when he woke up with gum in this hair.